Click on one of the links below to find out more about funding opportunities outside of the IR Program:

 A full list of all awards for UBC students (including scholarships for graduate study) can be found here.
 Below is a partial list of some of the awards of special interest to International Relations students.

 IR Program Essay Prizes

-Students wishing to compete for the prizes below should submit their essay to the International Relations Program Office, firstname.lastname@example.org, no later than May 7th of the academic year in which it was written.
-To be considered, an essay should have received a grade of at least 80%.
+Students wishing to compete for the prizes below should submit their essay to the International Relations Program Office, firstname.lastname@example.org.
+To be considered, an essay should have received a grade of at least 85%.

 Mack Eastman United Nations Prize – 539

 A prize, given in memory of Dr. S. Mack Eastman, is available to all students in the University.
 Dr. Eastman was the first Head of the History Department until 1925 when he left to become the Chief of Research in the International Labour Office in Geneva.
 He was instrumental in establishing the League of Nations Society of which he was Secretary.
 In recognition of his outstanding work and influence, the United Nations Association has endowed this prize.
 The prize is awarded for the best essay on a problem related to international peace and security or international cooperation in economic or social areas.